-To reduce the risk of POMS spreading, PIRSA has implemented a ban on the removal of all bivalve organisms (oysters, mussels, cockles, razorfish) from the Port River until further notice .
-Bivalves should not be taken from the Port River area for any purpose including bait or berley.
+To reduce the risk of POMS spreading, PIRSA has implemented a ban on the removal of all bivalve organisms (oysters, mussels, cockles, razorfish) from the Port River system until further notice .
+Bivalves should not be taken from the Port River area for any purpose, including bait or berley.
+See closure map ()

 What you can do to help

-Fishers and boaters can help stop the spread of POMS by ensuring they follow these steps before their vessels leave the Port River for other areas of the State:
+Fishers and boat owners can help prevent the spread of POMS by ensuring they follow these steps before their vessels leave the Port River for other areas of the State:

 - Where possible, wash boats and equipment with light household detergent, rinse with tap water without letting the water drain into waterways, and importantly dry completely before moving to another waterway.
-Download POMS Decontamination fact sheet ().
+Download POMS Decontamination fact sheet (PDF 115.7 KB).

-- Never use seafood sold for human consumption as bait or berley.
+- Never use seafood sold for human consumption (including imported seafood) as bait or berley.